-Earlier this month, we interviewed the International 1st Vice president of Phi Beta Sigma Fraternity, David A Turner.
-He talks about Phi Beta Sigma, how the Fraternity supports and implements diversity and Inclusion, the start of the Fraternity, and why he enjoys working with us at PDN.
+iPDN interview with the International 1st Vice president of Phi Beta Sigma Fraternity, David A Turner.
+He talks about Phi Beta Sigma, how the Fraternity supports and implements diversity and inclusion, the start of the Fraternity, and why he enjoys working with us at PDN.

 Through our Education national program, the Fraternity provides scholarships to underprivileged youth pursuing higher education.
 One such scholarship is the James Weldon Johnson Scholarship, available through NAACP’s Inspire Initiatives.
 Funded by the Fraternity, the scholarship honors Sigma Brother James Weldon Johnson, a long-time NAACP member and Executive Director of the NAACP from 1920-to 1930.
 Johnson was a leader, civil rights activist, writer, educator, lawyer, journalist, and a leading figure in the creation and development of the Harlem Renaissance.
 Through our scholarship programs, we advance efforts to ensure equity in educational opportunities that prepare students for success in school, work, and life.
 Our chapters also partner with the Sigma Beta Club Foundation, providing mentorship to young men ages 8-18 during the most critical stages of their personal development.